Annibor/EarthEcho-Studios/README.md

 I deployed early to ba able to test the website deployed during the development.
 Following step are a description of how to deploy a webpage on GitHub:

-1. Open the repository and find the Settings tab.
+1. Open the [repository](https://github.com/Annibor/EarthEcho-Studios) and find the Settings tab.
 2. The navigate to the tab called Pages on the left.
 3. Choose to Deploy from a branch.
 For me it was the main branch.
 4. Save it.
-It can take a few minutes, but then you will be able to find the link to the deployed website in the repository on the menu to the right, under Enviroments.
+It can take a few minutes, but then you will be able to find the link to the deployed website in the repository on the menu to the right, under [Deplyments](https://github.com/Annibor/EarthEcho-Studios/deployments).
+5. There you'll find the daployes website no top of the page under the heading Active deployments.

 My link is: [EartEcho Studios](https://annibor.github.io/EarthEcho-Studios/)